radius-project/bicep-types-aws/artifacts/bicep/aws/aws.connect/default/types.md

 ## AWS.Connect/SecurityProfileProperties
 ### Properties
+* **AllowedAccessControlHierarchyGroupId**: string: The identifier of the hierarchy group that a security profile uses to restrict access to resources in Amazon Connect.
 * **AllowedAccessControlTags**: [Tag](#tag)[]: The list of tags that a security profile uses to restrict access to resources in Amazon Connect.
+* **Applications**: [Application](#application)[]: A list of third-party applications that the security profile will give access to.
 * **Description**: string: The description of the security profile.
+* **HierarchyRestrictedResources**: string[]: The list of resources that a security profile applies hierarchy restrictions to in Amazon Connect.
 * **InstanceArn**: string (Required): The identifier of the Amazon Connect instance.
+* **LastModifiedRegion**: string (ReadOnly): The AWS Region where this resource was last modified.
+* **LastModifiedTime**: int (ReadOnly): The timestamp when this resource was last modified.
 * **Permissions**: string[]: Permissions assigned to the security profile.
 * **SecurityProfileArn**: string (ReadOnly, Identifier): The Amazon Resource Name (ARN) for the security profile.
 * **SecurityProfileName**: string (Required): The name of the security profile.